hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 #### Registrants

-Hosts **must** attach a CSV file that lists registrants for screening.
+Hosts **must** attach a spreadsheet / CSV file that lists registrants for screening.

 - For solo tournaments, include the `username` and `user_id` on each line.
 - For team-based tournaments, include `username`, `team_name`, and `user_id`, and group players by team.